-The awards have been a highlight of the Association's event calendar since 2013 and have been instrumental in personal and business development for our members.
+The Annual Excellence Awards have been a highlight on the Association’s event calendar since 2013.

-2020 marks the 7th year of our Excellence Awards.
+2020 marks the 7th year of these prestigious awards

 It remains vitally important that we celebrate the success of our fellow bookkeepers and provide them with the recognition they deserve.
 By recognising the achievements of our peers, we are all contributing to not only building the brand of our successful nominees, but also promoting the professionalism of bookkeeping to the public.